crickbabs/BABS-ATACSeqPE/docs/software.md

 ## Download the pipeline from github

-To obtain the pipeline run the following command in a directory where you want to perform the analysis:
+If you have internet access at the command-line, and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed, you can obtain the pipeline by running the following command in a directory where you want to perform the analysis:

 ```bash
 git clone https://github.com/crickbabs/BABS-ATACSeqPE
 ```

-The nextflow pipeline and associated config and executable files will appear in the `BABS-ATACSeqPE` directory.
+The nextflow pipeline and associated config and executable files will appear in the `BABS-ATACSeqPE/` directory.
 It can now be configured to run on a Linux system of your choice.

 ```bash
 cd BABS-ATACSeqPE